barakbri/CompositionalAnalysis_CodeBase/MCB_Simulation/README.md

 Appendix A.1
 Figure 6 - scrit distribution
-Table 8 rate of DA across simulations
+V Table 8 rate of DA across simulations

 Appendix A.2
 naive approaches for reference selection